aboyce/vim/README.md

 ## Deleting

 - `d` will enter 'delete' mode
+- `c` will enter 'delete' mode, but after the operation enter Insert mode

-  - `d` will delete the current line
+  - `d` will delete the current line, this is `c` if you have started deleting with `c`
   - `j` will delete the current line plus one down
-  - `w` will delete the word starting from the word and forward
+  - `w` will delete the word starting from the word and forward (delete word)
-  - `b` will delete the word starting from the word and backward
+  - `b` will delete the word starting from the word and backward (delete beginning)
   - `i` will start the 'delete inside' mode, waiting for input on what to delete around, e.g. `"`, `)`
+  - `f` will start the 'delete find' mode, waiting for input on what to find to (look at _Jumping Horizontally_)
+  - `t` will start the 'delete to' mode, waiting for input on what to delete to (look at _Jumping Horizontally_)

+- `x` will delete a single character
+- `s` will delete a single character and enter Insert mode

+- `D` will delete the rest of the line
+- `C` will delete the rest of the line and enter Insert mode
+- `S` will delete the line and enter Insert mode

 ## Undo